Some parts of this timetable will be updated as the competition progresses. Make sure to refresh your browsers after key moments, to stay up-to-date!

 18:00-18:30: Team Number ‘Lottery‘

-Teams receive a number in a ‘lottery’.
-This number identifies (i) when the team has each moot; (ii) which side (applicant or respondent) to represent in each moot; and (iii) the opposing team in each moot.
+Teams will pull-out a number in a ‘lottery’.
+Using this number, you can identify (i) when the team has each moot; (ii) which side (applicant or respondent) to represent in each moot; and (iii) the opposing team in each moot.

 NB.
 Team numbers will be added after the lottery finishes.